Saisri-Satyajit-Bastia/foxreplace-chromium/README.md

 - This is an alpha version with likely bugs
 - Some features may not work as expected
-- The sidebar functionality has been replaced with opening in a new tab
+- Sidebar functionality removed (Chrome extensions don't support sidebars like Firefox)
 - Import/export functionality may be unstable

 ## Credits